๐ŸšปIntro to Gender Studies

 Women Are Not Good Leaders

-• Glass ceiling and glass cliff—women face barriers to leadership positions, and when they do lead, they're often appointed during crises and blamed for failures
+• Glass ceiling and glass cliff: women face barriers to reaching leadership positions, and when they do lead, they're disproportionately appointed during organizational crises and then blamed for failures (the "glass cliff" phenomenon)

-• Agentic penalty—women who display stereotypically masculine leadership traits (decisiveness, authority) are penalized as "unlikeable," creating a no-win situation
+• Agentic penalty: women who display stereotypically masculine leadership traits (decisiveness, authority, directness) are penalized as "unlikeable" or "abrasive," creating a no-win situation

-• Representation matters—the stereotype persists partly because women remain underrepresented in visible leadership roles, creating a feedback loop
+• Representation feedback loop: the stereotype persists partly because women remain underrepresented in visible leadership roles, so people lack examples that challenge their assumptions

-Compare: "Women aren't good leaders" vs. "Women are nurturing"—these stereotypes work together to channel women toward care roles and away from authority.
+Compare: "Women aren't good leaders" vs. "Women are nurturing" work together to channel women toward care roles and away from authority.
 The "nurturing" stereotype appears positive but functions to justify exclusion from power.
 This is a textbook example of benevolent sexism.

 Quick Reference Table